ddmitov/perl-executing-browser/README.md

 * Multiple directories can be added to the PATH environment variable of every locally executed script.
 * Scripts and their HTML-based interfaces can be extracted and run from standard ZIP packages.

+**Local filesystem:**
+* PEB can open or create a single file or folder on the local file system by clicking special URLs.
+Any locally executed script has access to the custom environment variables FILE_TO_OPEN, FILE_TO_CREATE and FOLDER_TO_OPEN.

 **Networking:**
 * PEB will open only pages from a predefined list of allowed domain names.
 * User agent name can be changed easily from configuration file.

-**Local filesystem:**
-* PEB can open or create a single file or folder on the local file system by clicking special URLs.
-Any locally executed script has access to the custom environment variables FILE_TO_OPEN, FILE_TO_CREATE and FOLDER_TO_OPEN.

-**Development goodies:**
-* PEB can interact with the built-in Perl5 debugger.
-Any Perl script can be selected and loaded for debugging in an HTML graphical interface.
-Output from debugger commands is displayed together with the syntax highlighted source code of the debugged script and it's included modules.
-Interaction with the built-in Perl debugger is an idea proposed by Valcho Nedelchev.
-* WebKit Web Inspector can be invoked from context menu.
-* Local scripts and pages can be edited in external editor using context menu entry.
-* Every Perl5 script can be displayed as syntax highlighted source code.
-* Extensive optional logging of all browser activities, including the execution of local scripts.

-**Configuration:**
+**Configurability:**
-* All settings are stored in a single settings file with comments included.
+* All settings are stored in a single file with comments included.
 * Browser root folder can be any folder.
 * Program functions are accessible from special URLs or from a right-click context menu.
 * Themable - a common CSS theme for both static and dynamic pages can be configured from configuration file or selected using a special URL.